-- Parent/Guardian provides signed, dated authorization for student medication self-administration - Parent/Guardian provides a written statement from the student's licensed health care professional (a persona licensed under chapter 148 to practice medicine and surgery or osteopathic medicine and surgery, an advanced registered nurse practitioner licensed under chapter 152 or 152E and registered with the board of nursing, or a physician's assistant licensed to practice under the supervision of a physician as authorized in chapters 147 and 148) containing the following: - Name and purpose of the medication - Prescribed dosage, and - Times or special circumstances under which the prescribed medication is to be administered. - The medication is in the original, labeled container as dispensed or the manufacturer's labeled container containing the student's name, name of the medication, directions for use, and date. - Authorization shall be renewed annually.
+- Parent/Guardian provides signed, dated authorization for student medication self-administration - Parent/Guardian provides a written statement from the student's licensed health care professional (a persona licensed under chapter 148 to practice medicine and surgery or osteopathic medicine and surgery, an advanced registered nurse practitioner licensed under chapter 152 or 152E and registered with the board of nursing, or a physician's assistant licensed to practice under the supervision of a physician as authorized in chapters 147 and 148) containing the following: - Name and purpose of the medication - Prescribed dosage, and - Times or special circumstances under which the medication is to be administered. - The medication is in the original, labeled container as dispensed or the manufacturer's labeled container containing the student's name, name of the medication, directions for use, and date. - Authorization shall be renewed annually.
 In addition, if any changes occur in the medication, dosage or time of administration, the parent is to notify school officials immediately.
 The authorization shall be reviewed as soon as practical.

-Provided the above requirements are fulfilled, the school shall permit the self-administration of the prescribed medication by a student while in school, at school-sponsored activities, under the supervision of school personnel, and before or after normal school activities, such as while in before-school or after-school care on school-operated property.
+Provided the above requirements are fulfilled, the school shall permit the self-administration of medication by a student with asthma or other airway constricting disease or the use of an epinephrine auto-injector by a student with a risk of anaphylaxis while in school, at school-sponsored activities, under the supervision of school personnel, and before or after normal school activities, such as while in before-school or after-school care on school-operated property.
 If the student abuses the self-administration policy, the ability to self-administer may be withdrawn by the school or discipline may be imposed, after notification is provided to the student's parent.